-5. Are some children particularly vulnerable to abusing or being abused by their peers?
+- 12.5 Are some children particularly vulnerable to abusing or being abused by another child?

-Any child can be affected by peer on peer abuse and staff should be alert to signs of such abuse amongst all children.
-Research suggests that:

-- a. peer on peer abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b. children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c. children with SEN/D and those who identify as LGBT+ are particularly vulnerable to both abuse and peer on peer abuse.
+Any child can be affected by child on child abuse and staff should be alert to signs of such abuse amongst all children.
+Research suggests that: - a) Child on child abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c) as stated above, children with SEN/D and those who identify as LGBTQ+ or gender identity issues are particularly vulnerable to both abuse and child on child abuse, often in the form of bullying (both direct and online).

-6. How prevalent is peer on peer abuse?
+12.6 How prevalent is child on child abuse?